Lainey Wilson

 August 2011 | Lainey Wilson graduated high school and moved to Nashville, Tennessee, where she lived in a camper trailer outside of a recording studio. |

-This contents of the box above is based on material from the Wikipedia article Lainey Wilson, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Lainey Wilson discography & Lainey Wilson, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.